deborahwei/dendriform-recursion-visualizer/README.md

 ```

 In order to create the algorithm that takes in the functions to create the data necessary to create the tree, the recursive function has to be run while recording what the params, results, and children of each call (node).
 In order to do this, another function was created that runs the user's defined function while storing those variables into a hash.
 This is stored as a string constant called **injectedFunc**.
 This string is then passed through Function which runs the code and returns the tree data.
+A max call limit to prevent an infinite call stack and creates a tree with not too many nodes so that it is no longer comprehensible to the user.

 ```
 const injectedFunc = `